ring-lang/ring/samples/UsingAI/UsingClaude/README.md

 #### `hexgame3d.ring` — 3D Hex Game
 The classic connection strategy game on a diamond-shaped board.
 Two players compete to connect their opposite sides.
 Choose from five board sizes (5×5 up to 13×13) with a built-in AI opponent and multiple camera views.

+#### `cards2d.ring` — Cards Game 2D
+A two-player card matching game based on the original RingQt Cards Game by Mahmoud Fayed.
+Players alternate turns revealing face-down cards; matching values get captured, and the special value 5 acts as a wild card that captures all currently revealed cards.
+Features a menu, cursor navigation, and mouse support.

+#### `cards3d.ring` — Cards Game 3D
+The same two-player card matching game rendered in full 3D with cards as 3D blocks on a felt table.
+All the same rules apply — match values to capture cards, use the wild 5 to sweep — with an added camera-cycle view and immersive table presentation.

 ---